MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 is for our preferences.

 This command can be used in two ways which can't be combined:
+1. If we use the command with showCountries set to true.
+2. If we want to set an exit location.

-1. If we use the command with showCountries set to true, it retrieves information about the available countries in our neighborhood.
+In case 1. it retrieves information about the available countries in our neighborhood.
 In this case, other parameters are ignored.

-2. If we want to set an exit location, we must set showCountries to false and then configure fallbackRouting and exitLocations with our preferences.
+In case 2. we must set showCountries to false and then configure fallbackRouting and exitLocations with our preferences.

 The fallbackRouting parameter determines whether we want to block exit for a particular country.
 If this country is no longer available, the route to exit will fail during construction.
 If fallbackRouting is set to true, we can exit through